Ani-droid-ui/Java-examples/README.md

-* -- This repo includes different basic Java concepts -- *
+* -- This repo includes different basic Java concepts --
+* You can test these out and customise them in any Java editor or online coding space, such as Replit, for free